morteako/monoids-functional.christmas/monoids.md

 > ("abcabc", Sum 3)
 ```

-(This also implemented for tuples of size 3,4 and 5)
+(This is also implemented for tuples of size 3,4 and 5)

 This makes it easy to accumulate multiple monoid values in a single fold.
-We can use this to find the minimum,maximum,length,sum and product of a list, all in one pass in a neat way.
+We can use this to find the minimum, maximum, length, sum and product of a list, all in one pass in a neat way.

 ```haskell
 foldMap (\x -> (Min x, Max x, Sum 1, Sum x, Product x)) [5,1,3]